6 quiet towns in France for a slower autumn weekend

 If you’re in Dieulefit on a Saturday, the first thing you should do is head to the morning market in the town square.
 It’s not huge, but it’s got everything you’d hope for: stalls full of seasonal produce, fresh cheeses, crusty bread, and people who know each other by name.
 In autumn, you’ll see tables stacked with figs, wild mushrooms, pumpkins, and walnuts - all grown nearby.

 There’s usually a good mix of local products too, with things like lavender honey, goat’s milk soap, and herbal teas made in the hills around town.
 A few stalls sell handmade wool goods, and of course, pottery, which is part of everyday life here.
-It’s the kind of market that feels real (not staged for tourists) and makes for a slow, easy way to start the day.
+It’s the kind of market that feels real, and makes for a slow, easy way to start the day.

 Visit a few ceramic studios